AirshipCMS/Docs/Quickstart-Guide.md

 ## 11. Change the page & add more pages.
 Review Docs on [Page Templates](https://airshipcms.io/documentation/view/page-templates) and [Page Properties](https://airshipcms.io/documentation/view/page-properties) for details on how to set a page template and how to render fields and properties on a page.
 Some things you can try:
 - Add new fields through the CMS, and add markup to render the data on the `root.html` template.
+See the Docs about [Page Properties](https://airshipcms.io/documentation/view/page-properties) for examples of rendering each field type.
 - Add assets to the `/assets/` directory and link to them in your template or through a stylesheet.
+See the Docs about [Project Directory Structure](https://www.airshipcms.io/documentation/view/project-directory#user-content-assets) for more on assets and how to link to them.
 - Add more pages.
 - Add a global nav of links to your new pages in the [Layout](https://airshipcms.io/documentation/view/layouts).